aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltx-to-xlt/_index.md

 ---
 title: Java XLTX to XLT - XLTX to XLT Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLTX to XLT in Java.
-Java Convert XLTX to XLT saveformat.
-Java XLTX to XLT format.
-Save XLTX to XLT Java.
+Convert XLTX to XLT quickly and easily with Aspose.Cells.
+Java XLTX to XLT.
+Java Save XLTX to XLT.
+Save XLTX as XLT using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLTX to XLT in Java., Java XLTX to XLT saveformat., XLTX to XLT Java., Java Convert XLTX to XLT]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLTX to XLT in Java., Save XLTX to XLT using Java., Java XLTX to XLT saveformat., XLTX to XLT Converter., Java Save XLTX as XLT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}